dandi/handbook/docs/citing.md

 Data availability statements
 ----------------------------
-It is common for journals to require a Data Availability Statement in the manuscript, which should include the DOI of the Dandiset used in the research.
+It is common for journals to require a Data Availability Statement in the manuscript, which should include the DANDI Archive RRID and the DOI of the Dandiset used in the research.
 Here is an example of a well formatted Data Availability Statement:

 ```
 The data that support the findings of this study are openly available on the DANDI Archive (RRID:SCR_017571) at [DOI of Dandiset].